SlowBubble/melodoc/README.md

   - Requires understanding which part we are in
 - When cursor is in text mode, cursor should move to the right of next white space
   - or exit text mode and go to next cell.
+- textarea.style.whiteSpace = 'nowrap';
-- shortcut to copy previous cell.
+  - Need to automatically apply textarea.scrollLeft though.

 ## MidiChordSheet